-Bronchiolitis is a very common presentation to paediatric emergency departments.
-In the absence of any effective treatments, most of care focuses around supportive measures e.g. oxygen or feeding supplementation.
+Bronchiolitis is a common presentation to paediatric emergency departments.
+In the absence of any effective treatments, most of the care focuses on supportive measures e.g. oxygen or feeding supplementation.

-There is no clear cut-off for the requirement for supplemental oxygen, but this generally varies between 90 and 95% saturation.
-These cut-offs are often used for deciding about admission to hospital, but in actual fact they are not predictive of progression of the illness.
+There is no clear cut-off for the requirement for supplemental oxygen, but this generally varies between 90 – 95% saturations.
+These cut-offs are often used to decide about admitting to hospital, but they are not predictive of the progression of the illness.

 This randomised, double-blind, parallel-group trial aims to investigate the role of pulse oximetry in making decisions around hospital admissions.
 It essentially tries to determine whether as doctors, we over-rely on these measurements.

 Schuh S, Freedman S, Coates A, Allen U, Parkin PC, Stephens D, Ungar W, DaSilva Z, Willan AR.
 Effect of oximetry on hospitalization in bronchiolitis: a randomized clinical trial.
 JAMA.
 2014 Aug 20;312(7):712-8. doi: 10.1001/jama.2014.8637.

 They were infants presenting with bronchiolitis to a tertiary paediatric emergency department over a five-year period.
 They had to have saturations of 88% or higher to be included.

 Those with cardiopulmonary, neuromuscular, haematologic, or congenital airway anomalies were excluded.
 They also excluded those with severe respiratory distress.